bastodian/Metabarcoding/Readme.md

 called, subitting an array job for each sample that needs to be aligned.

 In summary, the alignment task is split into several sub-tasks per sample.
 These sub-tasks are submitted to the queue on Hydra as array jobs, creating a separate array job for each seaprate sample to process the data as effeciently as possible.
+At present, the inverterate mitochondrial code is hardcoded into the script (*-gc_def 5*).

 #### Running Step 3: